Sultana's Dream: Origin of the story

-In artwork
+In art and film

 In 2018, the Indian-American artist Chitra Ganesh created 27 linocuts to illustrate the story.

+In 2021 it was produced as a 10 minute short film in Pakistan, which is available on YouTube.
+The film was directed and written by Amneh Shaikh-Farooqui, and animated by Tooba Kazim.
+It was produced with the support of the British Council in Pakistan for the WOW Festival.

 In 2023, the Spanish artist and filmmaker Isabel Herguera released an animated movie inspired by Sultana's Dream and Begum Rokeya.

 In 2025, Indian artist Kruthika N.S. created a pop-up book exhibit inspired by Sultana's Dream and the work of Begum Rokeya.

 UNESCO Memory of The World

-In 2024, the UNESCO's Memory of the World Regional Register inscribed Sultana's Dream.
+In 2024, the UNESCO's Memory of the World Register in Asia and the Pacific inscribed Sultana's Dream.